 Best Practices – Update Windows ADK

-I have seen many forum and social media questions about ADK update and boot image update during SCCM upgrades.
+Many forum and social media questions about ADK updates and boot image updates during SCCM upgrades.

 NOTE!
 I recommend testing the latest version of Windows ADK in your lab environment and staging environment before upgrading it on your SCCM server.

-Ideally, if you use a customized version of the boot image, the SCCM upgrade won’t change the custom boot image.
+Ideally, the SCCM upgrade won’t change the custom boot image if you use a customized boot image.
 But the default boot images will get updated automatically with the latest version of ADK and WinPE add-on installed on the server.

 NOTE! – Before Upgrading the Windows ADK version, make sure to note down the client version and OS version of the existing boot images as per the environment.